 South Bend 7 strategies range from core value-added acquisitions to lending and note purchasing.
 South Bend 7’s focus is to maximize investor returns by purchasing properties at a steep discount.
-The return on investment is directly correlated to the property purchase verses the rental rate.
+The return on investment is directly correlated to the property purchase versus the rental rate.
 We provide stable, quality housing and exceptional asset management.
 We strive to better the communities we operate in by developing and delivering solutions in real estate that meet client specific investment requirements.

 Our target properties are a combination of single family and multifamily residence.
 In order for them to be eligible for purchase, they must meet our proprietary asset selection model.
 By design, our model seeks to provide investment appreciation while allowing for potentially consistent cashflow.
 With a focus on properties that require limited repairs, and maintenance, we keep acquisition costs and vacancy rates to a minimum.